Latest Park News

 Off-Leash Dog areas have been approved for select parks!

 After a one-year pilot program, the Washoe County Open Space and Regional Parks Commission approved utilizing certain athletic fields for off-leash dog use during certain non-team use times.
 The program consists of three designated soccer fields in three different parks - North Valleys Regional Park, Lazy 5 Regional Park, and South Valleys Regional Park.
-Check out the Dog Park webpage for more details!
+Check out Dog Parks & Off-Leash Areas for more details!

 Washoe County Parks has been designated Smoke & Vape-Free